Apples and pastry.

 This French Apple and Calvados Tart which I made at Leiths School also ticked my boxes.
 Not only does it have a layer of crisp slithers of rosy apple, but they’re hiding a whole layer of apple puree spiked with calvados.
 Yes, I know, it just gets better and better.
 My friend, Georgie, and I had a moment of confusion while stewing our apples, however.
 Bramley apples combined with sugar, water, lemon juice and butter and cooked slowly over low heat.
 On one of our inspections of the softening mixture we noticed the puree was a much deeper shade than our neighbours’, quickly turning the shade of bronzer.
 Perplexed we continued, wondering if we had put in less lemon juice.

 Only upon scraping the contents into a freezer bag did we notice a rogue burnt apple chunk stuck to the base.
 When we removed the packet from the fridge the next day we noted, in pure shame, how everyone else’s apple puree was a delicate shade of green while ours looked the colour of fake tan.

 Nonetheless the tart was delicious!
-I had to carry it home in another freezer bag (I lack large plastic tubs) so the result was crushed-pastry-apple-chunk goo but that was perfect for me as I didn’t need to eat around the outside first.
+I had to carry it home in another freezer bag (I lack large plastic tubs) so the result was crushed-apples-and-pastry-chunk goo but that was perfect for me as I didn’t need to eat around the outside first.